Am I in Group 1D? If So, When Can I Get the Vaccine?

 Patients who complete the two-shot vaccination are reminded to maintain social distance, continue thorough hand-washing and to wear masks.
 The vaccination will help reduce the risk of spread but it will take time to fully protect those who receive it.

-Pictured: Jim Woster of Sioux Falls receives his first dose of COVID-19 vaccine at an Avera vaccination clinic.
+Pictured: Jim Woster of Sioux Falls receives his COVID-19 vaccine at an Avera vaccination clinic.